davidzambrana/threat-fabric/README.md

 - X-browser testing: Include other browsers and devices in the project list to make sure the tests also pass for those
 - Run the tests in CI pipelines to be triggered on any change made in the code repository (app or test code).
 Depending on the size of the project, we could also consider scheduled runs there and optimize in many different ways
+- Take care of flaky tests
+- Find a healthy balance for parallel tests and workers as we want to have quick feedback but without affecting test reliability